ktaylor63/southeast/site/content/our-services/recovery-and-interstate-commerce-permits.md

     alt: 'A grey colored wolf with bright yellow eyes walking low to the ground.'
     link: 'https://flic.kr/p/dPAq8s'
     caption: 'Red wolf at Point Defiance Zoo and Aquarium.
 Photo by Seth Bynum, PDZA.'
-aliases:
-  /permits
+aliases: /permits
 tags:
+    - 'Endangered Species Act'
     - Permits
     - Recovery
-    - 'Endangered Species Act'
 js: /js/10a1a-permits.js
-updated: 'February 10th, 2017'
+updated: 'August 31st, 2017'
 ---

 ## What is the status of my permit?